Higher-order approximate confidence intervals: Monte Carlo simulation

 \paragraph{Example 7 (cont.).}{\it Beta regression}.
 We generated data from a beta regression model with mean and precision parameters defined, respectively, as $\log[{\mu_i}/{(1-\mu_i)}] = \beta_{0} + \beta_{1}x_{i1}, \ \log(\phi_i) = \gamma_{0} + \gamma_{1}z_{i1}, \ i=1,\ldots,n,$ with $n=25$, $\beta_0=\beta_1=1$, $\gamma_0=1$, and $\gamma_1=2$.
 The values of the covariates $x$ and $z$ were drawn from uniform distributions in the intervals $(-1/2,1/2)$ and $(1,2)$, respectively.
 Results are seen in Figure \ref{fig:coveragediscrepancybetaregressionhetero}.

-In Figures \ref{fig:coveragediscrepancyexp}-\ref{fig:coveragediscrepancybetaregressionhetero}, the red, blue and green curves refer to modified CIs (i.e. the CIs derived in this paper), usual CIs, and adjusted CIs, respectively.\footnote{The legend of the figures indicates the parameter being estimated; hat, bar and tilde refer to usual, adjusted and modified CIs, respectively.} From these figures the following conclusions may be drawn for the scenarios considered here.
-First, the non-coverage discrepancy tends to be much closer to 1 for the modified CIs, particularly for high nominal confidence levels, when compared with the usual CIs.
-Second, in some cases the adjusted CIs partially correct the coverage probability of the usual CIs but are clearly outperformed by the modified CIs proposed in this paper.
-Third, in some cases the lower and upper one-sided usual CIs behave in opposite directions.
-For instance, for the gamma distribution (Figure \ref{fig:coveragediscrepancygamma}) the lower one-sided usual CI for $\mu$ is conservative while the corresponding upper CI has coverage probability smaller than the nominal level.
+In Figures \ref{fig:coveragediscrepancyexp}-\ref{fig:coveragediscrepancybetaregressionhetero}, the blue, green, and red curves refer to ML, MBR, and QBR confidence intervals, respectively.
+From these figures the following conclusions may be drawn for the scenarios considered here.
+First, the non-coverage discrepancy tends to be much closer to 1 for the QBR confidence intervals, particularly for high nominal confidence levels, when compared with the ML confidence intervals.
+Second, in some cases the MBR confidence intervals partially correct the coverage probability of the ML confidence intervals but are clearly outperformed by the QBR confidence intervals proposed in this paper.
+Third, in some cases the lower and upper one-sided ML confidence intervals behave in opposite directions.
+For instance, for the gamma distribution (Figure \ref{fig:coveragediscrepancygamma}) the lower one-sided ML confidence interval for $\mu$ is conservative while the corresponding upper confidence interval has coverage probability smaller than the nominal level.
 This is expected because the asymptotic normality of MLEs does not account for the skewness of the MLEs in finite samples.
-This undesirable behavior does not occur when the modified CIs are employed.
-Finally, for each fixed coverage probability, the mean length of the modified two-sided confidence intervals tends to be similar to that of the usual two-sided confidence intervals.
+This undesirable behavior does not occur when the QBR confidence intervals are employed.
+Finally, for each fixed coverage probability, the mean length of the QBR two-sided confidence intervals tends to be similar to that of the ML two-sided confidence intervals.
 Overall, the simulations suggest that the method we propose performs considerably better than the usual approach, that employs the asymptotic normality of MLE when constructing confidence intervals.